coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 # How to Securely Deploy Node App to Ubuntu Server

-This is documentation about how you can deploy a Node app to a server with Nginx, whether it is a `VPS`, `VDS`, or `dedicated server`.
+This is blog about how you can deploy a Node app to a server with Nginx, whether it is a `VPS`, `VDS`, or `dedicated server`.
 This assumes you're familiar with basic `Linux` & `git` commands.
 This will work for any Node app that runs a server, be it an `Express` app, `Next.js` app, `Remix` app, etc. Another thing to note is that we will deploy application code; the database will be separated.

 ## Assumptions